 Instructions

 - Remove from heat.
 Add the butter, and any additional seasonings you’d like.
-(Thyme, rosemary, chives, etc.)
+(Thyme, rosemary, chives, cheese, etc.)

 Notes